leeper/leeper.github.io/software.md

 ## R Packages ##

-Here are a few of the R packages I've developed on my own, and as part of the [rOpenSci](http://ropensci.org/) and [rOpenGov](http://ropengov.github.io/) open source projects.
-You can find all of my software development projects on [GitHub](http://github.com/leeper).
+Here are a few of the R packages I've developed on my own, and as part of the [rOpenSci](http://ropensci.org/), [rOpenGov](http://ropengov.github.io/), and [cloudyr](http://cloudyr.github.io) open source projects.

+**cloudyr**
+The [cloudyr project](http://cloudyr.github.io) is an effort to connect R to cloud computing applications, starting with Amazon Web Services.
+I've written API clients for many of the AWS applications.
+See the cloudyr website or GitHub page for more details.

 **colourlovers: R client for the COLOURlovers API**<br/>
 colourlovers is an R package providing access to the [COLOURlovers](http://www.colourlovers.com/) API.
 COLOURlovers is a social networking site for sharing colors, color palettes, and color-rich visual designs. <br/>[CRAN](http://cran.r-project.org/web/packages/colourlovers/index.html) [GitHub](https://github.com/leeper/colourlovers)